 Rich, creamy, tangy tzatziki sauce, or commonly known as a cucumber yogurt sauce, is a staple in Greek cuisine, and tastes even better when made fresh.

-Don't just leave this tzatziki recipe for Greek food, pair this yogurt sauce with just about anything, and you instantly be in a happy place.
+Don't just leave this tzatziki recipe for Greek food, pair this yogurt sauce with just about anything, and you will instantly be in a happy place.

 A few simple ingredients like fresh herbs (dill), some citrus from lemon juice, crunch from fresh cucumber, and greek yogurt, you've got a a winning dip for truly anything your heart (and tastebuds) desire.